caiks/WBOT02/README.md

 Consider how camouflage works to prevent edge detection, colour and brightness contrasts.

+Edge detection.
+Could add this indirectly by increasing the contrast of neighbouring cells in a record frame according to gradient.
+This would not then require a different substrate, but valency preprocessing.

 It may be that a two level model would avoid the requirement for edge detection or gradient substrates if the first level is quite small scale.
 But perhaps the first level would have to overlap and so there would be a large number of them.
 I think we should try edge detection, however, in any case because it takes place in the eye - and so we know it benefits in some way.

+Multi-level modelling.
+If 2 level model not very promising try it with edge detection.

 We will have to focus on using *slice* topologies instead of scanning to maintain high growth rates and moderate multipliers.
 We can, however, still do local scans of *substrate models*, such as the centre *underlying* of a two *level model*, to find the local hotspots.